 Wildlife strikes pose a major risk to aviation safety, prompting the need for innovative, autonomous solutions.
-The FLITE project, conducted by Flox Robotics in partnership with Gerald R. Ford International Airport (GRR) and Michigan’s Office of Future Mobility & Electrification, aimed to validate, test, and refine an AI-driven, drone-based wildlife management system for airports.
+The FLITE project, conducted by Flox in partnership with Gerald R. Ford International Airport (GRR) and Michigan’s Office of Future Mobility & Electrification, aimed to validate, test, and refine an AI-driven, drone-based wildlife management system for airports.
 The project ran from August to December 2024, with FAA, USDA, and airport wildlife management teams as key stakeholders.

 The project focused on: